MeharamSal/osticket-prereqs/README.md

 </p>
 <p>
-From the Installation Files, download and install VC_redist.x86.exe.
+Download and install VC_redist.x86.exe from the installation files.
 <p>